The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 Most pool-entry alarms have a specific sensing range, often determined by the largest recommended pool size.
 Larger pools may require multiple sensors.

 When choosing a pool-entry alarm, consider its weight-sensing threshold.
-Pool-entry alarms only detect objects over a certain weight, usually starting at around 10 to 20 pounds, which is a critical consideration in homes with small pets that weigh less than that.
+Pool-entry alarms only detect objects over a certain weight, usually starting at around 10 to 20 pounds.
+This is a critical consideration in homes with small pets or children that weigh less than that range.

 Some pool alarms include a remote alarm receiver to plug inside the home that adds an extra layer of safety, setting off the alarm even when no one is near the pool.